preaudc/tech-articles/SparkGoodPractices.md

 ## prefer select over withColumn

-## remove extra columns when mapping a Dataset to a case class with fewver columns
+## remove extra columns when mapping a Dataset to a case class with fewer columns

 When a Dataset[T] is mapped to Dataset[U] (`Dataset[T].as[U]`), with U being a subclass of T with fewer columns, the resulting dataset still contains the extra columns.